ManOfMiles/CreditCards/README.md

-This program will prompt the user with a number of questions to determine eligibilty of credit card bonuses.
+This program will prompt the user with a number of questions to determine eligibility of credit card bonuses.

 Many of the 'big' credit card companies have implemented new rules/time-frames for receiving credit card bonuses more than one time.